-Developmental milestones record - 3 yearsNormal childhood growth milestones - 3 years; Growth milestones for children - 3 years; Childhood growth milestones - 3 years
+Developmental milestones record - 3 yearsNormal childhood growth milestones - 3 years; Growth milestones for children - 3 years; Childhood growth milestones - 3 years; Well child - 3 years

-This article describes the skills and growth markers relevant to 3-year-olds.
+This article describes the skills and growth markers that are relevant to 3-year-olds.

-These milestones are typical of children in the third year of life.
-Always keep in mind that some variation is normal.
-If you have questions about your child's development, contact your health care provider.
+These milestones are typical for children in their third year of life.
+Always keep in mind that some differences are normal.
+If you have questions about your child's development, contact your child's health care provider.

 - Has improved balance

 - Needs 11 to 13 hours of sleep a day

 - May have daytime control over bowel and bladder functions (may have nighttime control as well)

 - Can briefly balance and hop on one foot